SUP SOUTH ISLAND, NZ 2020

 6 nights/ 6 days

-In 2018, SUP Wilderness Adventures undertook a road trip of epic proportions in New Zealand’s breathtaking South Island.
-In 2019, we’ll be returning to paddle even more and explore the land of milk and honey on a 6-night journey of discovery.
-Wanna come?
+SUP Wilderness Adventures will be undertaking a road trip of epic proportions through New Zealand’s breathtaking South Island, We’ll be paddling and exploring the land of milk and honey on a 6-night journey of discovery.
+Fancy joining us?

 New Zealand’s South Island hosts one of the most dramatic landscapes in the world.
 That's why it features in block-buster movies such as the Lord of the Rings; as it's akin to having Scandanavia and Switzerland all rolled into one.